agnesevalentini/cones_exam/fsoco-tools/README.md

 # Make sure you are in the tools directory, otherwise adjust the '.' path to point to it.
 # Use Setuptools configuration to install tools to environment

+# this is just for MacOS NOT for Linux
 pip install pyobjc-core==10.3.2

 # For usage of the CLI tools only